-The Getaway Mavens take pride in finding the most obscure, insider’y, behind the scenes, romantic places in the Northeast United States.
-Herewith, find 50 Under the Radar Tourist Attractions in Mid-Atlantic States of Pennsylvania, Delaware, Maryland, and Virginia.
-Most are within a 3-5 hour drive of New York City.
+The Getaway Mavens take pride in finding the most obscure, insider’y, behind the scenes, and thus romantic places in the Northeast United States.
+Most of the following 50 Under the Radar Tourist Attractions in Mid-Atlantic States of Pennsylvania, Delaware, Maryland, and Virginia are within a 3-5 hour drive of New York City.

-Gape at the travel desk and land-claim cross that belonged to Christopher Columbus, discover some real Brigadoons, peer at George Washington’s actual dentures, and enjoy high tea in a mansion while a classical quartet plays.
+Gape at the travel desk and land-claim cross that belonged to Christopher Columbus, hunt for ancient shark teeth, peer at George Washington’s actual dentures, and enjoy high tea in a mansion while a classical quartet plays.
 Dance the night away in the famed Spanish Ballroom, and so much more.

 What you won’t find here are the typical national parks, beaches (e.g. the popular Virginia Beach), Museums of Art, the National Air and Space Museum, the Museum of Natural History, or other museums on the National Mall, because those are covered ad nauseam elsewhere.

-What you will find are some of the quirkiest, most romantic tourist attractions in all the Mid-Atlantic states, (with the exception of West Virginia).
+What you will find are some of the quirkiest, most unique under the radar tourist attractions in most of the Mid-Atlantic states.

 Tourist Attractions In Pennsylvania